Peer Support training

 • Buddy groups to enhance learning and support

-• Access to our Peer Support Worker network group after the course is completed.
+• Access to our Peer Support Network Alumni group after the course is completed.

 positive asian women chatting and having coffee in outdoor cafe